Skip Navigation

 Graphic of smartphone with text: x more data since 2010

 And we’re doing more on those networks.
 Wireless is increasingly the preferred way to access the internet.
-In 2022, wireless traffic topped 73.7 trillion MBs—the greatest increase in mobile data traffic ever and nearly double the year-over-year increase from 2020 to 2021.1
+In 2023, wireless traffic topped 100.1 trillion MBs—the greatest year-over-year increase in mobile data traffic ever.1

 Wireless data use will continue to grow.
-By 2027, consumers will more than triple their mobile data use to 210 trillion MBs.2 It is indispensable to our everyday lives.
+By 2029, consumers will more than triple their mobile data use.2 It is indispensable to our everyday lives.

 a school building